MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-recovery-cannot-start-file-system-errors.md

 Here are some important points in the output:

-- By using the ASCII art display, you can see that there are LVM volumes present, because there's an LVM2_MEMBER FSTYPE for sda4 containing objects with names such as `rootvg-rootlv` and `rootvg-homelv`.
+- By using the ASCII art display, you can see that there are LVM volumes present because there's an LVM2_MEMBER FSTYPE for sda4 containing objects with names such as `rootvg-rootlv` and `rootvg-homelv`.
 - `rootvg-homelv` isn't mounted, which is denoted by the empty MOUNTPOINT field.
 - `rootvg-homelv` has filesystem type XFS.
 It's a contrast with the EXT4 mount error during booting up.
 If the filesystem type is inconsistent, trust the `lsblk` output rather than the contents of fstab.

 ### <a id="select-recovery-mode">Select recovery mode</a>

-You can recover a VM online through emergency mode or single user mode, or offline by using a rescue VM.
+You can recover a VM online through emergency mode or single-user mode or offline by using a rescue VM.

 #### Requirements for online recovery